zadarastorage/zadara-examples/k8s/eksd/README.md

 ## Prerequisites: zCompute
 * Storage:
-    * Verify your provisioning-enabled VolumeType aliases - ask your cloud admin or run the below Symp command via its container (`docker run -it -e SYMP_URL=<zCompute URL> docker.io/stratoscale/symp-cli:latest`) using your zCompute account (domain) and credentials: \
+    * Verify your provisioning-enabled VolumeType aliases - ask your cloud admin or run the below Symp command (via the Zadara toolbox VM or the symp-cli [container](https://hub.docker.com/r/stratoscale/symp-cli) using your zCompute account (domain) and credentials: \
     `volume volume-types list -c name -c alias -c operational_state -c state -c health -m grep=ProvisioningEnabled` \
     The EBS CSI will use 'gp2' as the default VolumeType unless specified otherwise via the terraform `ebs_csi_volume_type` variable in the eksd-terraform project
 * Images: